-Back in 1991, CBE was the “facilitating institution” that led to the creation of what would become the Ethics & Compliance Officer Association (ECOA) with Dr. Hoffman, CBE’s founding Executive Director, serving as the ECOA’s first Executive Director for five years and then as Advisor to the ECOA Board for ten years.
+Back in 1991, the Hoffman Center for Business Ethics was the “facilitating institution” that led to the creation of what would become the Ethics & Compliance Officer Association (ECOA), now the Ethics & Compliance Intiative (ECI), with Dr. Hoffman, HCBE’s founding Executive Director, serving as the ECOA’s first Executive Director for five years and then as Advisor to the ECOA Board for ten years.
 From the beginning, the two organizations have worked closely to help in the advancement and professionalization of the corporate ethics movement.
 Emblematic of this partnership has been the annual “Managing Ethics in Organizations (MEO)” course that is co-hosted by the two organizations.
 MEO is the leading executive education course for those seeking to advance their expertise in the professional management of ethics in organizations.

 With strong connections to many Spanish universities and scholars, the recently founded Institute for Ethics in Communication and Organizations (IECO) based in Valencia, Spain, promises to be one of the leading business ethics research institutes in Europe.
-CBE and IECO have agreed to share their facilities in order to promote research in the areas of business ethics and corporate social responsibility.
+The Hoffman Center for Business Ethics and IECO have agreed to share their facilities in order to promote research in the areas of business ethics and corporate social responsibility.
 Both centers have agreed to make their facilities mutually accessible to PhD candidates, post-doctoral students, professors and executives as visiting scholars.
-In this way they will make available the use of their respective libraries and other resources in the service of advancing the users academic and professional careers and to further the advancement of the business ethics movement generally.
+In this way, they will make available the use of their respective libraries and other resources in the service of advancing the users academic and professional careers and to further the advancement of the business ethics movement generally.